bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 In the same way that streaming music services compress audio by sampling it, you're compressing your weight data.

 If you don't take enough samples, you lose important information.
-The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to reconstruct weekly weight variation.
+The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to reconstruct what's happening over the weekly timescale.

 There's observation error too, which happens even if you consistently take your measurements on the same scale at the same time.